 Colorectal cancer (CRC) is the second leading cause of cancer death, after lung cancer, in the USA.
 About 148,300 new cases are diagnosed each year, and 56,600 Americans die annually from this disease (Dionigi et al., 2007).
 The incidence of CRC is lower in Iran than in Western countries, being the fifth and third most common cancer in men and women.
 However, its incidence in Iran has increased recently.
-Thus, the importance of CRC as a public health problem is increasing in our country (Azadeh et al., 2008).
+Thus, the importance of CRC as a public health problem is increasing in our country (Azadeh et al, ; Moghimi-Dehkordi B et al., 2008).
 The great majority (80%) of patients with colorectal cancer have sporadic disease with no evidence of having inherited the disorder.
 In the remaining 20% a potentially definable genetic component exists (Giardiello et al., 1995).

-In 1996 Henry Lynch and colleagues described the familial aggregation of colorectal cancer with stomach and endometrial tumours and coined the name Cancer Family Syndrome (Nishisho et al., 1991).
-Later investigators termed this constellation Lynch Syndrome.
+In 1996 Dr. Henry Lynch and colleagues described the familial aggregation of colorectal cancer with stomach and endometrial tumours and coined the name Cancer Family Syndrome (Nishisho et al., 1991).
+Later investigators termed this constellation the Lynch

+Syndrome.
 More recently, this condition has been designated HNPCC.
-Unlike familial adenoma polyposis (FAP), in which colorectal cancer arises as a result of polyposis (multiple adenomas), colorectal cancer usually arises from a single colorectal lesion in HNPCC - hence the name.
-(Lynch et al., 1993; Rodriquez-Bigas et al., 1997; Vasen et al., 1998).
+Unlike Familial Adenoma Polyposis (FAP), in which colorectal cancer arises as a result of polyposis (4100 adenomas), colorectal cancer usually arises from a single colorectal lesion in HNPCC - hence the name (Lynch et al., 1993; Rodriquez-Bigas et al., 1997; Vasen et al., 1998).
 HNPCC accounts for about 1-3% (range 1-13%) of all colorectal cancers (Lynch et al., 1996; Vasen et al., 1996).
 This syndrome is an autosomal dominant condition caused by a mutation of one of the DNA mismatch repair genes.

-HNPCC or Lynch syndrome is characterized by early age of cancer onset (mean age 45 years) proximal predominance of CRC (Vasen, 1999).
+It is transmitted from one generation to another in accordance with an autosomal dominant model (Vasen et al., 1991).
+HNPCC or Lynch syndrome is characterized by early age of cancer onset (mean age 45 years) proximal predominance of colorectal cancer (CRC) (Vasen, 1999).

 HNPCC is a distinct clinicopathological entity nevertheless, examination of familial pedigrees points to an autosomal dominant pattern of inheritance, with the syndrome being distinguished from sporadic colorectal cancer by the young age at onset of malignancy.
-Colorectal cancer (CRC) in HNPCC more often have a better prognosis than in sporadic colorectal carcinoma (Aarnio et al., 1995; Watson et al.,1998; Barnetson et al., 2006;
+Colorectal cancer (CRC) in HNPCC more often have a better prognosis than in sporadic colorectal carcinoma (Aarnio et al .,1995; Watson et al.,1998; Barnetson et al., 2006; Elsakov et al., 2006; Vasen et al., 2007), but it has been unclear whether this could be due to difference in tumor location or to a more favorable prognosis of cancer in HNPCC.

-Research Center for Gastroenterology and Liver Diseases, Taleghani Hospital, Shaheed Beheshti University, (MC), Tehran, Iran \For Correspondence: mah\haghighi@hotmail.com
+Research Center for Gastroenterology and Liver Diseases, Taleghani Hospital, Shaheed Beheshti Medical University, Tehran, Iran For correspondence: mah_haghighi@hotmail.com